Erlanger Health System Response to Coronavirus (COVID-19)

 Emergency Department –

-- Patients at Adult Emergency Department (Baroness, East, Sequatchie Valley, and Bledsoe) may have ONE (1) visitor per patient in the waiting room after the patient’s evaluation, placement in room and approval by Emergency Department doctor.
+- Patients at any Erlanger Emergency Department (Baroness, Children’s, East, Sequatchie Valley, and Bledsoe) may have TWO (2) visitors per patient in the room after the patient’s evaluation, placement in room and approval by Emergency Department doctor.

 - At any time, Emergency Department Management has the discretion to have visitors leave patients’ rooms or waiting room area due to number of individuals in the waiting room and /or the health and safety of patients.